yldio/asap-hub/apps/asap-cli/README.md

 ## users

-The package purpose is to automate the process of inserting bulk user and team information.
+The command purpose is to automate the process of inserting bulk user and team information.

 `yarn node apps/asap-cli/build-cjs/cli.js import users </path/to/file>.csv`